 Mary LaPak, the chief communications officer for the Rockwood School District, said seven buses are impacted by dismissal at three different schools: Robert T. Geggie Elementary School, LaSalle Springs Middle and Eureka High School.
 Buses can't maneuver around Highway FF, so parents of children impacted have been notified that they will have to pick up their kids from school Thursday at regular dismissal time.

-Christine Sussler, whose children attend two of those schools, said she doesn't believe the district made the right choice.
+Christine Slusser, whose children attend two of those schools, said she doesn't believe the district made the right choice.
 She said she picked up her children early this morning because she anticipated this happening, claiming if she had waited to do so until school notified her, it would have been too late for her to get to them.

 "Pacific canceled school and Eureka is the next city over and Eureka is also in a flood zone.
 And for some reason, they decided not to cancel school.
 Even though when we passed the high school at about 8:30 this morning, the soccer fields already underwater and it hasn't even crested yet.
 The river isn't expected to crest until midnight tonight.
-So the buses came this morning," Sussler said.
+So the buses came this morning," Slusser said.

 As for Eureka High School and the flooded fields, athletic fields to the south are under water.
 The water has started to recede a bit, so that's encouraging, LaPak said.

-Sussler said her home is in an area that turns into an island when there is heavy rainfall, so it would have made it hard for her to get to her children if she waited until the end of the school day.
+Slusser said her home is in an area that turns into an island when there is heavy rainfall, so it would have made it hard for her to get to her children if she waited until the end of the school day.

 In the district's email to parents, the school apologized for the inconvenience but said school was not canceled school on Friday.